zanminkian/fenge/packages/eslint-config/README.md

 }
 ```

-> Note: TypeScript project is required a `tsconfig.json` file in the root.
+> Note: For TypeScript project, adding a `tsconfig.json` file in the root is recommended.

 ## Advanced Usage